-To make photosynthesis possible, plants produce a green pigment in their leaves called chlorophyll.
+Plants produce a green pigment in their leaves called chlorophyll to make photosynthesis possible.
 This allows them to absorb energy from sunlight, which plants combine with carbon dioxide and water.

-By mixing these ingredients together, plants can produce a vital sugar called glucose.
-Plants use glucose as a fuel source to manufacture cellulose, which is the basic building block of plant tissue.
+By mixing these ingredients, plants can produce a vital sugar called glucose.
+Plants use glucose as a fuel source to manufacture cellulose, the basic building block of plant tissue.

 Cellulose is used to construct healthy new stems, producing new leaves and flowers.
-If plants don’t get enough sunlight to photosynthesize appropriately, they can’t manufacture cellulose, so they can’t grow.
+If plants don’t get enough sunlight to photosynthesize appropriately, they can’t manufacture cellulose or grow.

 Many popular houseplants were originally tropical plants that require warm, humid conditions.
-In cooler areas, tropical houseplants like Bird of Paradise plants may struggle to flower unless they get enough sunlight.
+In cooler areas, tropical houseplants like Bird of Paradise plants may struggle to flower without sunlight.